will find in one of the papers, written in cipher [B3], the names of all my associates, who are each entitled to an equal

 only imperfect letter strings.

-have the appearance of practice trials in which Beale experimented in order to learn (by doing) how the process of double encipherment could be
+of practice trials in which Beale experimented in order to learn (by doing) how the process of double encipherment could be

 accomplished.
-It is supposed that the fifth string ABCDEFGHIIJKLMMNOOPPP (with two clerical errors corrected)
+It is supposed that the fifth string ABCDEFGHIIJKLMMNOOPPP (with two clerical errors corrected) was a string

 Recall that in Beale's letter of May 9th, 1822, Beale gave Morriss several instructions concerning